discordjs/guide/guide/interactions/registering-slash-commands.md

 - The `@discordjs/rest` module is used for making HTTP PUT request
 - The `discord-api-types` module gives us the endpoint (route) for registering slash commands

-Let's suppose we want to register these 3 slash commands for our bot: `/ping`, `/server`, and `/user`.
+Let's suppose you want to register these three slash commands for your bot: `/ping`, `/server`, and `/user`.

 ![](../creating-your-bot/images/commandpicker.png)